DarthMooMancer/DarthMooMancer/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for coding and problem-solving.
 Here's a little bit about me:

 ## 🌟 About Me
 I am a softmore in highschool who wants to study in software development, make a game engine (maybe), and go insane when I see java.
 I use neovim for development (it't just objectively better than anything else), I use tmux, and know a few languages (Python - mainly pygame, Java - Thanks APCS, and learning C/C++ everyday).
 I use Arch linux btw (Desktop) and Macos (Laptop).
 I have used Arch for 5 years or so now (as of 5/14/2025).
+I have no web development experience.
+Any you see is vibe coded with friends for fun.

 - **Want to learn**: Docker and Rust (That will be some time, I don't think I will leave C++ for some time)
 - **Current Focus**: Learning **C/C++** with making things like snake in the terminal (eventually it will be a public repo).